 I guess the default understanding of story time as taught through children’s stories is that events happen chronologically.
 This happened and then this happened and then this happened then we got to here and this happened, etc.: laid out with overtly obvious causal structure.
 There might be variations in pace, long sections of description (of say a painting or a room) where not much seems to happen and the time on the page (or fabula time as narratologists tend to call it) seems to stretch out far longer than the story time that the imaginary characters might experience.
 Then on the flipside: a phrase like “five years later” might indicate a massive jump in time, an ellipsis, or “five years later, she had learned to play the piano and was preparing for a concert at the Royal Albert Hall” might be considered a summary where time on the page moves much faster than experienced by our piano player.

 I recommend Mieke Bal’s discussion of time in her book Narratology (I believe this book can offer a great deal to writers and artists searching for different ways of understanding their craft).
 At one point she talks about how time appears slow in Madame Bovary to express Emma Bovary’s boredom.
-Even when describing her affairs, scenes have a slow paced, seemingly to underscore her dissatisfaction and entrapment.
-This is at the expense of pivotal scenes (or what in film language are plot points), which are summarized and thus given less fabula time.
+Even when describing her affairs, scenes have a slow pace, seemingly to underscore her dissatisfaction and entrapment.
+This is at the expense of pivotal scenes (which in film language are called plot points), which are summarized and thus given less fabula time.